Arya87/RMPC/README.md

 ## License & Acknowledgements

-R-TDMPC is licensed under the MIT license.
+RMPC is licensed under the MIT license.
 [MuJoCo](https://github.com/deepmind/mujoco) and [DeepMind Control Suite](https://github.com/deepmind/dm_control) are licensed under the Apache 2.0 license.
 We thank the [DrQv2](https://github.com/facebookresearch/drqv2) and [TD-MPC](https://nicklashansen.github.io/td-mpc) authors for their implementation of DMControl wrappers.